 Guidance for Faculty

-As the situation develops and we get closer to the start of the semester, additional guidance will be shared by your dean and department chair/school director as appropriate.
-Please check your email regularly for important updates from the Provost’s office and other university offices.
+Please continue to check your email regularly for important updates from the Provost’s office and other university offices.
 It is also your responsibility to review and understand the Academic Affairs Continuity of Operation Plan and to be on alert for any emails that indicate a revised version has been published.

 All policies noted in this guide including those about cleaning and mask-wearing protocols apply to faculty.
 See the Health and Safety section for more guidance.